Se habla español

 2. Insert the tire pressure gauge into the valve stem.
 Press down firmly to stop air escaping.

-3. Check the reading on the gauge once you have a firm seal.
+3. Once you have a firm seal, check the reading on the gauge.
 Look for the scale in PSI, which stands for pounds per square inch.

 4. Compare the reading on the gauge to the recommended PSI on the vehicle placard.